-Later in the evening, the Orthros (Matins) service usually takes place in anticipation of the following day.
+On Holy Wednesday evening, the Orthros (Matins) service takes place in anticipation of the following day.
 So the themes mentioned on Holy Wednesday evening are actually the ones relevant to Holy Thursday:

 - The washing of the disciples’ feet